Self-Pour vs. Staff-Pour

-For any restaurant, bar, or other establishment serving drinks, there are a number of considerations the owner must think about in order to keep things efficient and profitable for the establishment, as well as to maintain a positive customer experience.
+For any establishment that serves drinks, there are several considerations owners must consider to keep operations efficient and profitable while maintaining a positive customer experience.

-How often do customers buy drinks and in what sizes each time?
+How often do customers buy drinks, and in which size?
 Are patrons able to get beverages of their choice in a timely fashion?
 How much wastage is there?
 Is the amount of staff optimized for both peak hours and slow times?
-All of these factors need to be carefully considered in order to run a bar or restaurant in a way that increases both profit and efficiency.
+You must carefully consider these factors to run your business in a way that increases both profit and efficiency.

-In addition, there is currently a very high level of competition, and anyone in the hospitality industry must consider customer needs very carefully.
-Preferences have changed, and the demands of the restaurant and beverage industries are different than they used to be.
-Customers demand efficiency and speed for their experiences much more than they ever used to, and with many emerging technologies to fit those needs, restaurants, bars, and other drink-serving establishments have to put a lot of effort in to keep up with the industry.
+In addition, there is a very high level of competition, and anyone in the hospitality industry must consider their customers’ needs carefully.
+Preferences are ever-changing, and the demands of the restaurant and beverage industries are different than they used to be.
+Customers demand efficiency and speed for their experiences much more than they ever used to.
+With many emerging technologies to fit those needs, restaurants, bars, and other drink-serving establishments have to put in a lot of effort to keep up with the industry.

-This trend towards efficiency and convenience is especially driven by younger generations led by millennials, who rely on this kind of service efficiency regularly.
-In addition, customers in this generation like to support businesses that are environmentally friendly, locally focused and ideally unique.
+This trend towards efficiency and convenience is especially driven by the younger generations, led by millennials, who rely on this kind of service efficiency regularly.
+In addition, customers in this generation like to support businesses that are environmentally friendly, locally focused, and ideally unique.

-So how are the two service structures different?
+So how do the self-pour and staff-pour service structures differ?
 How are they the same?
-Let’s take a look at what staff-pour and self-pour look like in practice, and how they compare to one another.
+Let’s look at what staff-pour and self-pour look like in practice and how they compare.

 Staff-pour is what you imagine when you think of a traditional bar or drink experience.
-Customers order drinks at the bar or from their table, and wait on a staff member to make it and serve it to them.
-The majority of bars, restaurants, and other entities in the hospitality industry use this method of drink service, considered traditional.
+Customers order drinks from their table and wait for a bartender to make them and then for their waiter to serve them.
+Most bars, restaurants, and other businesses in the industry use this method of beverage dispense.

 The problem?
 The time spent waiting can be long, especially during peak times.
-And in the case of a bar when the establishment is really busy, it can be almost impossible to get ahold of a bartender or a waiter in the first place, which can lead to lost sales.
-Challenges also extend to the owners’ side with things like wastage, free samples and staffing/overhead costs being significant hurdles.
+And in the case of a bar, when the establishment is busy, it can be almost impossible to get ahold of a bartender or waiter in the first place, which can lead to lost sales.
+Challenges also extend to the owners’ side as things like wastage, free samples, and staffing/overhead costs are significant hurdles.

 What is Self-Pour?

-Simply said, self-pour is a technology allowing patrons to pour their own beverages by the ounce.
+Simply put, self-pour is a technology allowing patrons to pour their beverages by the ounce.
 With self-pour beverage walls, customers use an RFID card or a wristband linked to their payment method to pour beverages of their choice and pay by the ounce.

 Self-pour is an emerging technology and represents a major revolution for drink service.
-Thanks to its extremely simple and flexible model, there are a large number of benefits over traditional beverage dispensing.
+Thanks to its simple and flexible model, there are many benefits over traditional beverage dispensing.

 Sampling is a Win-Win

 Since guests taste and pay for beverages by the ounce, sampling is quick and easy.
 They can try many different beverages and avoid spending a notable amount of money on drinks they don’t like.
-Instead, they find the right drink that suits their taste with samples that cost very little.
-For the owner, free samples are unnecessary now, and thus no profit is lost to them.
+Instead, they find the right drink for their palette with samples that cost very little.
+For the owner, no free samples mean no profits are lost.

-And on the vendor side, you’re actually more able to serve customers their desired drinks with ease and speed.
-This means that no customers will be left waiting, and their overall satisfaction with your service is likely to improve all at the same time.
+And on the vendor side, you’re better able to serve customers their desired drinks with more ease and speed, meaning that no customers will be left waiting, and their overall satisfaction with your service is likely to improve at the same time.

 Enhancing Your Brand